arinar/slQuery/README.md

    ... yields all Pairs of Goto- & From-Blocks having the same GotoTag name
 ```

-This feature may only be used after a join-combinator preceeding it.
-Although syntactically
-this is a mode of selection (and not a relation between blocks as defined by combinator), this
+Although syntactically this is a mode of selection (and not a relation between blocks as
-really is fundamentally combinator-like, because it refers to another block of the same
+defined by combinator), this really is fundamentally combinator-like, because it refers to
-potential situational compound.
-(TODO: remove this restriction, by reworking the select-algo)
+another block of the same situational compound.

 How results can be used to access stuff
 ---------------------------------------